-Part of the rationale for a local account is that by restricting drivers to one fuel location, the chance of fraud should decrease.
+Part of the rationale for a local account is that by restricting drivers to one location, the chance of fraud should decrease.
 It might not be that easy.
 Controlling the transaction is entirely dependent upon the station attendant’s training and attention to detail.
 Your fuel policy could easily go unenforced if an attendant either misunderstands or ignores which drivers are allowed to fuel which vehicles and by how much.
 There are no automated transaction limits like there are with most card products, and relaying when purchases are made is a manual process.
-For house accounts, driver transactions are usually only conveyed when an invoice is issued to you.
-Whereas most card products include online access so that you can review transactions almost immediately.
+For house accounts, driver transactions are usually only conveyed when an invoice is issued to you, whereas most card products include online access so that you can review transactions almost immediately.

 The obvious disadvantage with a local account is that fueling can only occur at one station.
 That could increase driver fueling time when the station is busy.
 The locale might be convenient for your current routes, but as your business grows, the need for more locations might become an issue.
-Many businesses simply set up additional house accounts with other stations, but they end up unnecessarily multiplying their number of fuel vendors when perhaps a card-based solution would be more effective.
+Many businesses simply set up additional house accounts with other stations, but they end up unnecessarily multiplying their number of vendors when a card-based solution would be more effective.

 Pros: Discounts, restrict driver fueling to known site

 Cons: Only one site available, controls and data capture depend on attendant